City-of-Helsinki/mvj/README.md

 1. Run `docker-compose up`

-2. Run migrations if needed:
+2. Run migrations if needed (if you have sanitized.sql file then skip 2. and 3.
+Continue to "Settings for development environment"):

    - `docker exec mvj python manage.py migrate`